 Here is a list of the 25 CMAs and the communities included in them.
-For further descriptions of CMAs or other geographic areas used by Statistics Canada, visit the website: www.statcan.ca/english/Subjects/Standard/sgc/ sgcintro.htm.
+Please note that Indian Reserves, although geographically part of certain CMAs, are excluded from the LFS.
+For further descriptions of CMAs or other geographic areas used by Statistics Canada, visit the website: www.statcan.ca/english/Subjects/Standard/sgc/sgcindex.htm.